HackathonNiger/submissions/team-32-Vitalink/device_prototype/README.md

 ![](Vitalink_wearable_schematic/schematic.jpg)

 ## Materials Used & Costs
-The materials used were of-the-shelf components which got most of them on the day 4 of the hackathon.
+The materials used were off-the-shelf components which got most of them on the day 4 of the hackathon.

 | Material | Qty | Cost (N) |
 |---|---|---|